Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Interior Stability

-\textit{(b) Potential Stability:} Finally for the potential we use the next term in the expansion of the previous solution and stability estimates for the geodesic x-ray transform of functions in \cite{stefanov2004stability}.
-We have that the DN-map is given by

-in $L^{2}(V_0)$ and similarly for $\Lambda_{\tilde{P}}$.
-Notice that since the metrics $g$ and $\tilde{g}$ are equal in a neighborhood of the boundary then all rays can be taken transversal to the boundary.
+\textit{(b) Potential Stability:} Finally for the potential we use the next term in the expansion of the previous solution and stability estimates for the geodesic X-ray transform of functions in \cite{stefanov2004stability}.
+We have that the DN-map is given by \eqref{DNMapInter1} in $L^{2}([0,T] \times V_0)$ and similarly for $\Lambda_{\tilde{P}}$.
+Notice that since the metrics $\g$ and $\tilde{\g}$ are equal in a neighborhood of the boundary and because simplicity assumption, then all rays can be taken transversal to the boundary.
 Hence

 with $|a(x)| > 1/C$ in $V_0 \cap \tilde{V}_0$ , where $\partial_{\nu^{\perp}}$ is tangential to the boundary.
 Since we can estimate tangential derivatives we get